So, what is a dual SIM phone?

 What About eSIMs?

-Embedded SIMs (eSIMs) have been available in a few Android devices for the last two or three years, but it was Apple adding it to the latest iPhones that really popularised the technology.
+Embedded SIMs (eSIMs) have been available in some Android devices for the last few years, but it was Apple adding it to recent iPhones that really popularized the technology.

 Rather than using a physical, removable SIM card, eSIMs are built into the phone and configured via software.
-Since only a small number of carriers currently support the technology, phones with eSIM also include a separate physical SIM slot as well.
+Most (but not all) phones with eSIM also include a separate physical SIM slot; those that don’t tend to let you use two eSIMs at once.

-As a result, the iPhone XS and iPhone XR models are the first dual SIM iPhones that Apple has made.
-In most of the world, these models have one physical SIM slot, coupled with an eSIM.
-Most or all of the versions sold in Hong Kong, Macau, and China, however, take two physical SIMs instead.
+The iPhone XS and iPhone XR models were the first dual SIM iPhones that Apple made.
+In most of the world, these and subsequent models have one physical SIM slot and one eSIM.

 Don’t Forget About MicroSD Cards